gustavoparedes/QuickLog/README.md

 ![TimeFilters](https://github.com/gustavoparedes/QuickLog/assets/61228478/a99c0939-c0e4-4b64-968d-9ec532fdb755)

-   Allows you to generate a filter based on the start time of one log and the end time of another, such as a user's session start and end times.
+   Allows to generate a filter based on the time of two records, taking the lower or older time as the lower limit and the higher or later time as the upper limit.

 ![Time Range](https://github.com/gustavoparedes/QuickLog/assets/61228478/6b2ef126-1b13-4fca-9755-74619f9ae6c7)